Smertig/banana/master/_sources/api/tg/types/video.rst.txt

    .. cpp:member:: integer_t width

-   Video width as defined by sender
+   Video width as defined by the sender

    .. cpp:member:: integer_t height

-   Video height as defined by sender
+   Video height as defined by the sender

    .. cpp:member:: integer_t duration

-   Duration of the video in seconds as defined by sender
+   Duration of the video in seconds as defined by the sender

    .. cpp:member:: optional_t<photo_size_t> thumbnail